peachmarrow13/ReadyOrNot/README.md

 A simple RON cheat I made.
 Most injectors should work.
 I personally use Xenos, but other injectors may also work.

-**Important:** Make sure you're running in DX11.
+**Important:** Make sure you're running in DX11 and not in fullscreen.
 You can do this by going to the game's properties and setting your selected launch option to DirectX 11.

 ---